 4. Nachi Falls

-The waterfall itself was coveted by the Japanese people back in the day and celebrated as the original religious site in the area, and even today, whilst it stands behind the shrine, it’s still believed to offer a spiritual experience to those witnessing its falls.
+The waterfall itself was revered as the original religious site long before the pagoda and shrine complex were built.
+Even today, it’s believed to offer a spiritual experience to those witnessing its falls.

 If you’d like to read more about it, click on this link: Nachi Falls.